peter88213/nvhelp-de/source/plot_menu.rst

 **Hinzufügen a new Plotlinie to the story**

-Mit **Plot > Hinzufügen Plotlinie** kann man add a Projektnotiz to the tree .
+Mit **Plot > Hinzufügen Plotlinie** können Sie add a Projektnotiz to the tree .

 .. note::